Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Overview

-Are you a team player with good hand-eye coordination?
-Do you value job safety?
-Are you comfortable with heights?
-These are a few of the strengths you will need to succeed in this line of work.
-The generation, transmission and distribution of electric power integrates mechanical, advanced electrical and electronic systems, computer controls and professional skills.
+The generation, transmission and distribution of overhead and underground electric power lines integrates mechanical, advanced electrical and electronic systems, computer controls and professional skills.

 You learn: